 There’s a Bank Holiday in NSW on August 1 (also Picnic Day in the Northern Territory)…

 …and the Royal National Agricultural Show Day Queensland (August 10).

 We’re coming to the end of winter in Australia so if you’re planning a spring-related promotion this is a good time to prepare.

 …a number of noteworthy anniversaries.

-100 years ago, the First World War was in its second year.
+100 years ago, the First World War was in its third year.

-75 years ago, the Second World War was about to start in Europe (and 70 years ago, that conflict was at its height).
+75 years ago, the Second World War was raging.

 6 August (1991) – First ever website (info.cern.ch) went live.
 The inventor of the web (Tim Berners Lee) also posted a description of the World Wide Web project and a link to the first web browser

 7 August (1926) – First British Grand Prix motor race held at Brooklands in Surrey